 Bitcoin and other cryptocurrencies seem to be in the news every day.
 Why are they important for us to learn about?

 There are 2 billion unbanked individuals in the world.
 If cryptocurrency and blockchain can provide an opportunity to provide peer to peer banking for a portion of these individuals, this would be amazing.
-Financial freedom allows people to make independent decisions and life changing decisions.
-The breakdown of centralized systems and introduction of peer-to-peer systems in their place can change how our world functions.
+Financial freedom allows people to make independent decisions and life-changing decisions.
+The breakdown of centralized systems and the introduction of peer-to-peer systems in their place can change how our world functions.
 Blockchain and cryptocurrency is a global phenomenon with only around a small portion occurring in the United States.